DARLING INGREDIENTS INC.

 Bullish

-- Strong Free Cash Flow Generation: The company generates substantial free cash flow, with TTM FCF of $679.2 million.
-This provides a healthy financial cushion for growth, debt service, and potential shareholder returns, supporting the sustainability of the business model.
+- Powerful Free Cash Flow Generation: DAR generates substantial free cash flow, with a TTM figure of $679.23M.
+This strong cash generation provides financial flexibility for debt reduction, investments in growth initiatives like its Diamond Green Diesel JV, and potential shareholder returns, underpinning the business model's resilience despite earnings volatility.

 Bearish